Intermediate Macdonald Polynomials and Their Vector Versions: Double-affine Hecke algebras

-\begin{definition} A function $k: S\to \R$ is called a \emph{$W$-labelling} if $k$ is constant on $W$-orbits. \end{definition}
+\begin{Definition} A function $k\colon S\to \R$ is called a \emph{$W$-labelling} if $k$ is constant on $W$-orbits. \end{Definition}

-\begin{remark} Let $S$ be irreducible. \begin{enumerate} \item If $S=S(R)$ for $R$ simply-laced, there is only one $W$-orbit, and hence any labelling $k$ is given by one number. \item If $S=S(R)$ or $S(R)^\vee$ for $R$ not simply-laced, there are two $W$-orbits, so any labelling $k$ is given by two numbers $k_s,k_l$ for short and long roots, respectively. \item If $S$ is of type $(C_n,C_n^\vee)$ we have $W=W_S$ and therefore we have the four ($n=1$) or five orbits $O_1,\dots,O_5$ mentioned before.
-In that case, a labelling $k$ is given by five numbers $k_1,\dots,k_5$. \end{enumerate} \end{remark}
+\begin{Remark} Let $S$ be irreducible. \begin{enumerate}\itemsep=0pt \item[(i)] If $S=S(R)$ for $R$ simply-laced, there is only one $W$-orbit, and hence any labelling $k$ is given by one number. \item[(ii)] If $S=S(R)$ or $S(R)^\vee$ for $R$ not simply-laced, there are two $W$-orbits, so any labelling $k$ is given by two numbers $k_s$, $k_l$ for short and long roots, respectively. \item[(iii)] If $S$ is of type $(C_n,C_n^\vee)$, we have $W=W_S$ and therefore we have the four $(n=1)$ or five orbits $O_1,\dots,O_5$ from the proof of Lemma~\ref{sec:lem-all-affine-root-systems}.
+In that case, a labelling $k$ is given by five numbers $k_1,\dots,k_5$. \end{enumerate} \end{Remark}